sivaganeshan/sivaganeshan/README.txt

 Hi, I'm Sivaganeshan,

 Full-Stack Software Engineer with overall 7+ years of experience.
 As an individual contributor, Primarily developed, managed Web and desktop client applications.
+Learning and started to contributing in different Blockchain Technologies(as a Javascript enginner)

 Apart from work, I like to spend my time in Western Philosophy, European football and Western Classical music.

-Intrests : React ,React Native, Html, css, Javascript,Typescript, Node, Express , Nosql
+Intrests : React ,React Native, Html, css, Javascript,Typescript, Web3.js, Ether.js, Node, Express , Nosql

 Following are some of the side projects I have recently worked on: